Collabios Logo

 Types of UGC Content Brands Should Know About

 UGC is not one thing — it is a category that spans multiple content types, each with different strengths and use cases.
-Understanding the landscape helps you brief creators effectively and deploy content strategically.
+Understanding the full category helps you brief creators effectively and deploy content strategically.

 Unboxing and first impression videos: The moment of discovery creates genuine excitement that viewers find compelling.
 These videos perform well on TikTok and Instagram Reels, and brands repurpose them heavily in paid campaigns targeting top-of-funnel audiences.